 Kayaking on the Weeki Wachee River is a magical experience every kid and family should experience at least once in their lifetime.

-You might even spot a manatee or an otter swim by if you’re lucky.
+You might even spot a manatee or an otter swimming by if you’re lucky.

 It’s this majestic natural beauty of the Weeki Wachee we want to ensure is around for generations to come so our children can share it with their own children and grandchildren.